 The Security Policy is expressed by the set of Security Functional Requirements and implemented by the TOE.
-It covers the following issues:
+It covers Security audit, Data flow control, Identification and Authentication, Security management, Protection of the TSF, as detailed in the ST [6] in chapter 7.